emx0r/PT_PHELPER/README.md

 # PT_PHELPER
-Addon script for Profit Trailer to automatically enable SOM for a specific pair if it goes beyond specified limit
+Addon script for Profit Trailer to automatically enable SOM for a specific pair if it goes beyond the user limit

 This is a very simple Bourne Shell script aimed to help avoiding bags in Profit Trailer.